Västra Götaland County

-Västra Götaland County (Västra Götalands län) is a county or län on the western coast of Sweden.
+Västra Götaland County (Västra Götalands län /sv/) is a county or län on the western coast of Sweden.

 The county is the second most populous of Sweden's counties and it comprises 49 municipalities (kommuner).
 Its population of 1,616,000 amounts to 17% of Sweden's population.
 The formal capital and seat of the governor of Västra Götaland County is Gothenburg.
 The political capital and seat of the Västra Götaland Regional Council is Vänersborg.

 The county was established on 1 January 1998, when Älvsborg County, Gothenburg and Bohus County and Skaraborg County were merged.

 Provinces

 Sweden's counties are generally of greater importance than its provinces.
 The counties are the main administrative units for politics and population census counts.

 Due to its size and young age, the Västra Götaland County has no common heritage.
 Of cultural and historical significance are the provinces that Västra Götaland County consists of: Västergötland, Bohuslän and Dalsland.
 There is also an insignificant part of the province Halland within the county.

 In addition, the previous counties that were abolished in 1998 had been in use since the 17th century, and therefore have some cultural and historical significance.